Only Applies to Special Purpose Award

 Room Leader Status

-On the 21st of August 2018 the programme was recognised as meeting the ECCE Room Leader (Standard Capitation) Status by the Department of Children and Youth Affairs.
-See this link for a list of DCYA Early Years Recognised Qualifications.
+On the 21st of August 2018 the programme was recognised as meeting the ECCE Room Leader (Standard Capitation) Status by the Department of Children, Equality, Disability, Integration and Youth.
+See this link for a list of DCEDIY Early Years Recognised Qualifications.

 Update 28 May 2019: Capitation where a setting employs more than 1 LINC Graduate: